 Edinburgh has 2 Cathedrals:

 - St Giles Cathedral, also known as the High Kirk of Edinburgh - some of its oldest parts supposedly date back to 1124.
 It was rebuilt during the 14th century.
-It is not formally the cathedral as it is the principal place of worship of the Church of Scotland.
+It is not formally a cathedral as it is the principal place of worship of the Church of Scotland.
 But it used to be during the 17th century.

 - St Mary's Cathedral was built in the late 19th century.
 It is located in the New town and home to the Bishop of Edinburgh.

-St Giles Edinburgh Cathedral from the Outside
+St Giles from the Outside

-As you walk down the Royal Mile in central Edinburgh.
-It is impossible to miss the cathedral.
+As you walk down the Royal Mile in central Edinburgh, it is impossible to miss the cathedral.
 It is not the most impressive building from the outside.

 What stands out is the crown spire.
 It stands at just under 50 meters in height (the lantern being at 43m).
 It is only 60 meters in length.